 Sexual Assault {SXA\} - An incident that includes fondling, indecent liberties, child molestation, or threatened rape.
 Both male and female students can be victims.
 Classification of these incidents should take into consideration the age and developmentally appropriate behavior of the offender(s).
-L3 conduct can be carried out by school employees, other students, and non-employee third parties.
+L3 can include verbal or nonverbal actions, including graphic and written statements, and may include statements made through computers, cellphones, and other devices connected to the Internet.
+The conduct can be carried out by school employees, other students, and non-employee third parties.
 L2